-- Phase I Preparatory Operations: Information is gathered and processed into MPKI; the evacuation force and supporting logistics are assembled and prepared; planning, training, and rehearsals are conducted; notifications are made; other administrative preparations are accomplished. - Phase II Insertion Operations: The evacuation force is deployed (including forcible entry if necessary and other operations to shape the environment); the necessary sites are secured. - Phase III Evacuation Operations: Evacuees are assembled, marshaled and transported to an intermediate staging base (ISB).
+Phase I - Preparatory Operations: Information is gathered and processed into MPKI; the evacuation force and supporting logistics are assembled and prepared; planning, training, and rehearsals are conducted; notifications are made; other administrative preparations are accomplished.

+- Phase II Insertion Operations: The evacuation force is deployed (including forcible entry if necessary and other operations to shape the environment); the necessary sites are secured. - Phase III Evacuation Operations: Evacuees are assembled, marshaled and transported to an intermediate staging base (ISB).
+An ISB may be restaging base (ISB).
 An ISB may be required to stage evacuation resources or to remove evacuees from immediate risk and to free transportation assets by allowing them to return quickly for more passengers.
 In other cases, evacuees may be sent directly to a final reception center at a safe-haven.